cjlee112/reusabletext/doc/overview.rst

   parse tree.
 E.g. if ``this`` is a multipart question, then ``children`` will be the list of sub-questions.

+**Note**: ReusableText allows multiple occurences of the same metadata tag (e.g. ``:question:``) in a given block, to allow for multiple values.
+Therefore metadata attributes bound as object attributes are *always list objects* (even if the tag occured only once in the block, its attribute value will be a list, of length 1).
+If you only want a single value of that metadata tag, simply access the first item of the list, e.g. ``this.title[0]``.

 It also allows the following function calls:

 * ``indented(indent, lines)``: ``indent`` must be a string